progress/progress.github.io/hackmit/index.md

 ---

 # TODO
-* Add logos for Telerik, NativeScript and KendoUI
+* Add pointers to the NativeScript Getting Started Guide and other useful starting points
-* Flesh out all the TBD
-* Make this read better
-* Add prizes

 # Venue
   [HackMIT][] is at MIT.
 Sep 19th and 20th.